 The breadth of opportunities presented to pupils, coupled with the high level of attention given to each and every individual, helps them to grow in self-confidence and self-esteem and ensure their emotional wellbeing.

-All of our pupils from Nursery upwards are taught PSHE (Personal, Social and Health Education) in which they discuss matters such as citizenship, friendship, healthy living, safety and respect for others.
+All of our pupils from Nursery upwards are taught PSHEe (Personal, Social and Health and Economic Education) in which they discuss matters such as citizenship, friendship, healthy living, safety and respect for others.
 These themes are reiterated in assemblies.

 We believe that emotional health is a vital part of school life and that a happy, caring and positive child is the cornerstone for a well-rounded and confident adult.